Wndrfl/Alphapup/README.md

 <pre>
 	FETCH a, au FROM Account a ASSOCIATED a._accountUser au OPTIONAL ASSOCIATED a._comments c WHERE a._id = 1 AND c._id = 1 LIMIT 10
 </pre>

+TO CREATE A NEW APPLICATION

+1. add to bootstrap.php
+2. add to alphapup.php plugins